Charles Schwab Corporation: History

+Acquisition by Bank of America and return to independence

-In 1983, Stephen McLin purchased the company for Bank of America for $55 million.
+In 1983, Bank of America acquired Charles Schwab for $55 million.
 In 1984, the company launched 140 no-load mutual funds.
-In 1987, management, including Charles R. Schwab, bought the company from Bank of America for $280 million.
+In 1987, management, including Charles R. Schwab, bought the company back from Bank of America for $280 million.
 In 1991, the company acquired Mayer & Schweitzer, a market making firm, allowing Schwab to execute its customers' orders without sending them to an exchange.
 In 1997, it was fined $200,000 for failing to arrange the best trades for its customers.
 The unit was renamed Schwab Capital Markets in 2000.
 In 1993, the company opened an office in London.

-In 1995, the company acquired The Hampton Company, founded by Walter W. Bettinger, who became CEO of Schwab in 2008.
-In 1996, Web trading goes live.
-Customers can trade listed and OTC stocks, or check balances and the status of orders on the schwab.com website.
-In 1998, dissatisfied by the in-house results, the company hired interactive firm Razorfish to redesign the website.
-Years later the website would be entered in the Cooper-Hewitt Museum's inaugural National Design Triennial.
+In 1995, Schwab acquired The Hampton Company, founded by Walter W. Bettinger, who became Schwab's CEO in 2008.
+The following year in 1996, they launched Web trading, letting customers trade listed and OTC stocks and check balances and order statuses on their website.
+Dissatisfied with its in-house design, the company hired Razorfish to overhaul the site.
+This redesign later appeared in the Cooper-Hewitt Museum's inaugural National Design Triennial.
 In 2000, Schwab purchased U.S. Trust for $2.73 billion.
-In 2001, less than a year after the acquisition of U.S. Trust, the U.S. Trust subsidiary was fined $10 million in a bank secrecy law case.
+Less than a year later, U.S. Trust was fined $10 million for violating bank secrecy laws.
 It was ordered to pay $5 million to the New York State Banking Department and $5 million to the Federal Reserve Board.
-On November 20, 2006, Schwab announced an agreement to sell U.S. Trust to Bank of America for $3.3 billion in cash.
+On November 20, 2006, Schwab announced agreed to sell U.S. Trust to Bank of America for $3.3 billion in cash.
 The deal closed in the second quarter of 2007.